 For the noodles

-- 2 portions noodles
+- 2 portions noodles, fresh or dried

 - 1 handful leafy green vegetable, i.e bok choy, choy sum, spinach, etc